tmbumaths/python-workshop/docs/day1.md

 ### Adding Attributes in Plots

 The graph shows visual information in a small space in the form of an image.
-The representation can be improved by adding app tributes like title legends and other things.
+The representation can be improved by adding extra infomation like title legends and other things.
+These are called attributes.

 - Modify the *attributes* of a *plot* like *color, line width, line style* by passing additional *arguments.*

-	`plt.plot(x, y,color='blue')` this will make the graph blue
+	`plt.plot(x, y, color='blue')` this will make the graph blue

 - Add *title* to a *plot* using *title command.*